ng-alain/delon/docs/performance.en-US.md

 Divided into JavaScript script files and CSS files.
 The following only describes the script part.
 For the CSS file, please refer to [Optimize Theme System](/theme/performance).

-**Note:** It is recommended to always prioritize **business, optimize to the post-** criteria, and have some understanding of `ng-alain` before starting to optimize.
+**Note:** It is recommended to always prioritize **business, optimize to the post-** criteria, and have some understanding of NG-ALAIN before starting to optimize.
 The optimization scheme in this chapter will change with the change of the version.
 Please pay attention to the details.

 ### Structure description